 Living in New York –or any large city– you might feel more pressure to always look “together” –even if you’re not feeling it.
 And let’s be honest, it can be especially hard when you’re not feeling your best.
-Here’s a little style secret: A great winter coat (and shoes) can get you through most situations.
+Here’s a little style secret: A great winter coat can get you through most situations.
 Underneath you can be wearing basic jeans and a simple t-shirt but nothing compares to throwing on a super stylish coat to complete your outfit.

 Starting out as an LA vintage clothing store in 2009, Reformation is now synonymous with cute sustainable fashion that is also accessible.
 Beside their well known summer staples, Reformation also carries many chic winter wears, enough to strike a chord with anyone.
 While offering a wide range of fashion, the company still maintains its status as a pioneer in sustainable fashion, thanks to its ethical practices towards the people behind the clothing production.
 Reformation has its own factory in LA, and is also transparent about its international vendor network.
 The company employs third-party social assessment to objectively gauge its environmental impact, and it is a 100% carbon neutral company.
 These three coats are all made with recycled wool.

 Eileen Fisher is one of the first certified B Corporations that paved the way for honest, ethical practices in fashion.
 It does more than manufacture clothes responsibly.
 Here, you will find unique designs that have been “pared to its simple, pure essence”, to effortlessly fit in any wardrobe.
 The ultra minimalist designs are crafted with Fisher’s renowned responsible wool, tencell, and recycled fibers.
 Eileen Fisher also has two circular programs called Renew and Waste No More, where post-consumer products can be turned into new items.

 If you are a fan of the ‘90s, or just love effortlessly chic pieces, Filippa K is for you.
 Founded by Swedish designer Filippa Knutsson in 1993, the brand makes “wearable, aesthetically-balanced pieces that stand the test of time”.
 Each year, Filippa K publishes its annual sustainability report where you can trace down its index on fiber use, traceability, longevity of wear, circularity, climate impact, and workers’ treatment.
-Filippa K’s coats are made with expert craftsmanship and attention to detail, so although they are more costly, they can be a good investment piece. (and currently ALL of these are on sale.)
+Filippa K’s coats are made with expert craftsmanship and attention to detail, so although they are more costly, they can be a good investment piece.